The Nest

 Does a Right of First Refusal Protect Condo Owners?

-For example, condo owners wouldn’t be delighted if a neighbor decides to sell the property at half its market price to his family member.
+For example, condo owners wouldn’t be delighted if a neighbor decides to sell the property at half its market price to a family member.
 That’s because a low purchase price can affect the financial integrity of the entire building.
 Indeed, the sale goes through and becomes a sale of record.

 A low sale means low appraisals throughout the affected building.
 And this leads to low comps, which in turn can tarnish current unit owners’ resale values.
 The board can prevent a low sale if it buys the property, as it has the right to pay the seller the same amount.